 With more than 30 years of experience as an expert witness in discrimination cases, I combine prominence as a researcher with knowledge of the legal system.
 I am adept at sifting through case evidence, writing compelling and insightful reports, and testifying in depositions and trials.

 Recent cases in which I have testified have yielded large judgments.
-In 2023, I testified in Nelson-Bailey v.
+In 2024, I testified remotely in U.S. District Court in Oregon for Dr. Rupa Bala v.
+Oregon Health Sciences University in which the Plaintiff received a $4 million judgment.
+In 2023, I provided court testimony in Nelson-Bailey v.
 Brandeis (Massachusetts Superior Court) in which the Plaintiff was awarded a $2.46 million judgment.
 In 2022, I testified in Nikolova v.
 University of Texas at Austin (U.S. District Court, Austin) in which the jury found intentional discrimination and awarded the Plaintiff $3 million in damages.
 In Tuli v.
 Brigham & Women’s Hospital (U.S. District Court, Massachusetts), the Plaintiff was awarded $1.6 million.
 Few discrimination experts possess my skills, experience, and knowledge.
 I understand how to handle a deposition and how to speak effectively and clearly to a jury.

 Judge Gertner wrote: